guanyingc/PS-FCN/README.md

 </p>

 ### _Changelog_
+- June 25, 2020: We have updated the code to support applying data normalization for handling surface with SVBRDFs, as introduced in the journal version of this work.
 - July 27, 2019: We have already updated the code to support Python 3.7 + PyTorch 1.10.
 To run the previous version (Python 2.7 + PyTorch 0.40), please checkout to `python2.7` branch first (e.g., `git checkout python2.7`).